zhr85210078/node-mongodb-es-connector/ReadMe.md

 # node-mongodb-es-connector

-ElasticSearch and MongoDB sync module for node
+ElasticSearch and MongoDB sync module for node (support attentment sync)
 ![structure]

-Supports one-to-one, one-to-many, many-to-one, and many-to-many relationships.
+Supports one-to-one and one-to-many relationships.

 - **one-to-one** - one mongodb collection to one elasticsearch index
-- **one-to-many** - one mongodb collection to many elasticsearch indexs
-- **many-to-one** - many mongodb collections to one elasticsearch index
+- **one-to-many** - one mongodb collection to one elasticsearch server many indexs, or one mongodb collection to many elasticsearch servers one index
-- **many-to-many** - many mongodb collections to many elasticsearch indexs

 ## my current version

     elasticsearch：v6.1.2
-    mongodb: v3.2.10
+    mongodb: v3.6.2
     Nodejs: v8.9.3

 ## What does it do

 node-mongodb-es-connector package keeps your mongoDB collections and elastic search cluster in sync.
 It does so by tailing the mongo oplog and replicate whatever crud operation into elastic search cluster without any overhead.
-Please note that a replica set is needed for the package to tail mongoDB.
+Please note that a replica set is needed for the package to tail mongoDB.(support attentment sync)

 ## How to use